-Howard Group's investment in Sawston Trade Park and Iconix Park presents an opportunity to harness the exceptional demand for office, R&D and laboratory space in the south Cambridge biomedical cluster.
+Howard Group's acquisition of Iconix Park and Langford Arch provided an opportunity to harness the exceptional demand for office, R&D and laboratory space in the south Cambridge biomedical cluster, and to complement the adjacent development at Unity Campus.

 Sawston Trade Park was acquired by Howard Group in 2009 as part of the commitment to investing in and around the city of Cambridge.
 It currently houses some 15 occupiers in 18 buildings comprising c 90,000 sq ft.